monokrome/bl4/docs/03-memory-analysis.md

 ### Step 3: Calculate Health Offset

-From SDK analysis, we know:
+From our reflection data extraction (covered in [Chapter 2](02-unreal-architecture.md)), we know:

 - `AOakCharacter` has `HealthState` at offset 0x4640
 - `HealthState` contains the current/max health

+!!! tip
+    Appendix A contains complete SDK class layouts with all known offsets.
+Use it as a reference when exploring memory.

 ```bash
 # Read at player character address + health offset